-- 1. Each grade level will have designated tables. - 2.
+- 1. Each grade level will the opportunity to eat lunch in the classroom based on rotation. - 2.
 Speak in a normal voice.
 Display table manners. - 3.
 Follow directions given by lunchroom monitors. - 4.
-Follow signal given to quiet down or to be seated. - 5.
-Clean off tables. - 6.
-Place lunch box in classroom crate. - 7.
+Follow signal given to quiet down or to be seated.

+- 5. Clean off tables. - 6.
+Students will carry their own lunch boxes to and from the cafeteria.. - 7.
 No student may leave the cafeteria to return to classroom w/out a note from the teacher. - 8.
-No student may go back to the classroom to return or get anything w/ out permission and supervision of a faculty/staff member. - 9.
-Remain in the cafeteria until dismissed by lunchroom monitor. - 10.
-Students must ask permission to use restrooms or drinking fountain.
+No student may go back to the classroom to return or get anything w/ out permission and supervision of a faculty or staff member. - 9.
+Remain in the cafeteria or the classroom until dismissed by lunchroom monitor or teacher.. - 10.
+Students must ask permission to use restrooms. - 11.
+Drinking fountains will not be utilized.